ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 -   The general public won’t have access to Claude Mythos: this prevents malicious actors (hackers) from compromising critical systems

-# Why are bug reports critical?
+# How can hackers exploit a bug?

 -   Consider this code: